Flawless Physio Logo

 A physical therapist can conduct a running gait analysis to assess for any signs of overloading the outer ankle and suggest modifications to your running form if necessary.
 Advice on running shoes is an important part of the recovery process.

-Online Physiotherapy with James McCormack
+Physiotherapy with James McCormack

-This is not medical advice and we recommend a consultation with a medical professional such as James McCormack to achieve a diagnosis.
-He offers Online Physiotherapy Appointments for £45.
+This is not medical advice.
+We recommend a consultation with a medical professional such as James McCormack if you are experiencing any of the symptoms discussed in this article.
+James offers Online Physiotherapy Appointments weekly and face-to-face appointments in his London clinic.

 Share this page